 Sidon (Hebrew: צִידוֹן, Ṣîdôn; Greek: Σιδών): port in Phoenicia, modern Ṣaydā.

 Situated on a promontory halfway between Tyre and Berytus, Sidon was one of the main ports of the ancient Levant.
 At Dakerman, just south of the modern town, archaeologists have found the remains of Chalcolithic village, going back to about 4000 BCE, with rectangular houses resembling those in Byblos.
-The excavations at the site of a former college to the south of the historical center have brought to light many finds from the Bronze Age.
+The excavations at the site of a former college to the south of the historical center have brought to light many finds from the Bronze Age, including a very large sanctuary.
 There are traces of destruction in about 2600 BCE, after which the site was abandoned for six centuries.

 One factor that contributed to the colonization movement was the rise of the Assyrian Empire.
 According to the text known as ANET3 276, king Aššurnasirpal II (r.883-859) reached the Mediterranean, and accepted tribute from the coastal cities, including Sidon, where the people understood that they had to pay or face their land being looted.
 Later, more peaceful conditions returned, and Aššurnasirpal invited his subject kings to be present when he inaugurated his palace at Kalhu (Nimrud).note[ANET3 560.]